-Clients are referred to HDC by the Agency for Persons with Disabilities (APD), and may have had previous encounters with the legal system.
+Clients are referred to HDC by the Agency for Persons with Disabilities (APD)

 It is HDC’s goal to empower, educate, and protect our clients and the community at all times.
 HDC strives to educate our clients in all facets of life, so they are able to make informed and safe decisions.

-At HDC, we are continuously improving both our clinical program and facilities.
-Home makeovers have occurred at each facility, and our clients enjoyed participating in the redecorating process.
-In fact, HDC recently purchased a beautiful, spacious home to replace a rental property.
-HDC currently operates eight group homes and offers services to supported living clients in their homes.
+At HDC, we are continuously improving both our clinical program and group home facilities.
+HDC currently operates six community residential group homes and offers services to supported living clients in their homes.

 Treatment at HDC is based on best practices in the field of behavior analysis.
 Behavior analysis is a science concerned with how people behave and recognizes that behavior is largely a product of its immediate environment.
 Behavior analysts observe and measure behavior with the goal of changing the environment to promote positive behavioral change.

 All treatment programs at HDC include specific behaviors targeted for increase or decrease, and identify clear expectations.
 Data is collected to measure success, and programs are revised and individualized based on the data.
 Providing a consistent and positive learning environment are key contributors to success.